deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/aa-preparing-the-example-project.md

 </p>

 ### Creating the View
-To create the view follow these steps:
+To create the view, follow these steps:
 1. Create a folder called *Shared* in the *Views* folder
 2. Add a new view called ActionName.cshtml inside
 3. Open and edit the ActionName.cshtml content to match Listing 15-4